 CID 7017 Resolution:

-TGaz editor make changes to P802.11az D4.0 P.20 L.22 as follows: An HE-LTF present in an initiating STA (ISTA) to a responding STA (RSTA) null data PPDU (NDP), or RSTA to ISTA NDP in the Ranging frame exchange, where the sequence authentication code (SAC) subfield in the STA Info field of a Ranging NDP Announcement frame, or the SAC subfield in the Trigger Dependent User Info field in the Ranging Secure Sounding Trigger frame, with does not match either the value of the Validation SAC subfield (#5449) in the Secure LTF Parameters field in the last transmitted Fine Timing Measurement frame, or the last transmitted Location Measurement Report frame to the ISTA, or is equal to 0 (#3124).
+TGaz editor make changes to P802.11az D4.0 P.20 L.22 as follows: An HE-LTF present in an initiating STA (ISTA) to a responding STA (RSTA) null data PPDU (NDP), or RSTA to ISTA NDP in the Ranging frame exchange, resulting from a mismatch of sequence authentication code (SAC) subfield in the STA Info field of a Ranging NDP Announcement frame, or the SAC subfield in the Trigger Dependent User Info field in the Ranging Secure Sounding Trigger frame, with either the value of the Validation SAC subfield (#5449) in the Secure LTF Parameters field in the last transmitted Fine Timing Measurement frame, or the last transmitted Location Measurement Report frame to the ISTA, or is equal to 0 (#3124).

 An HE-LTF present in an initiating STA (ISTA) to a responding STA (RSTA) null data PPDU (NDP), or RSTA to ISTA NDP in the Ranging frame exchange, where resulting from a mismatch of the sequence authentication code (SAC) subfield in the STA Info field of a Ranging NDP Announcement frame, or the SAC subfield in the Trigger Dependent User Info field in the Ranging Secure Sounding Trigger frame, with does not match either the value of the Validation SAC subfield (#5449) in the Secure LTF Parameters field in the last transmitted Fine Timing Measurement frame, or the last transmitted Location Measurement Report frame to the ISTA, or is equal to 0 (#3124).